 Countershading Look-Alikes

-- Some small white markings can look similar to a countershading pattern, especially in longer coats.
-While countershading is caused by lightened pigment the white spotting is caused by a lack of any pigment.
+- Some small white markings on the chest, legs and muzzle can look like countershading in longhaired dogs.
+But white spotting is caused by a true lack of any pigment and will have crisp edges.

 Learn More